If you have never trained with the prowler sled before, you are missing out.

 To perform the movement, you must drive the unpowered belt with your feet.
 It will provide you with some of the best cardio you have ever done.

 The resistance of the belt will quickly show itself, and working up in overall time is the easiest way to prove that you are improving on this exercise.

 Working for set periods of time and decreasing rest is also very effective with this.

 For an athlete of any level, this is an extremely functional and useful exercise which is not commonly known or used!

 Benefits of Treadmill Pushing

 The treadmill push offers similar benefits that the Prowler sled provides making it a great alternative.

 - One of the key benefit of treadmill pushing is that it provides the benefits you get with the Prowler sled without the need to purchase one or find a gym with one, if you do not currently attend a gym with a sled.

-- It does not require much space and it provides opportunity for group or semi-private training sessions when there are more treadmills available
+- It does not require much space, and it provides opportunity for group or semi-private training sessions where there are more treadmills available.

-The Prowler sled hosts a number of benefits which make it a desirable piece of equipment for people of all training levels to use!
+The Prowler sled hosts several benefits which make it a desirable piece of equipment for people of all training levels to use!